Disenrolling From Your Plan

 To voluntarily disenroll:

 - You must provide a signed written notice to Blue Cross MedicareRx (or, if enrolled through your employer group, the employer group must provide Blue Cross MedicareRx with the request to disenroll you).

-Blue Cross and Blue Shield of Illinois (BCBSIL) must disenroll a person from Blue Cross MedicareRx in these cases:
+Blue Cross and Blue Shield of Illinois (BCBSIL) must disenroll a person from a Blue Cross MedicareRx plan in the following cases: